 Figure 3: bar plots depicting the variation in the absolute microbial abundance and in the absolute phyla abundances across the A) insulin resistant (IR) samples and B) the insulin sensitive (IS) samples.

 The mean abundance of each phyla in the different groups was investigated to determine which phyla were most likely to contribute to the distinction between the IR and IS metagenomes.
-Small differences in mean abundance between the 2 conditions were observed for the Actinobacteria, Firmicutes and Proteobacteria phyla, with the Firmicutes (Figure 4.C) and Proteobacteria (Figure 4.D) both being slightly less abundant and the Actinobacteria (Figure 4.A) slightly more abundant in the IR condition.
+Small differences in mean abundance between the 2 conditions were observed for the Actinobacteria, Firmicutes and Proteobacteria phyla, with the Firmicutes (Figure 4C) and Proteobacteria (Figure 4D) both being slightly less abundant and the Actinobacteria (Figure 4A) slightly more abundant in the IR condition.
 However, only the differences in the Firmicutes and Proteobacteria phyla were significant (p< 0.0001 and p = 0.009, respectively).

 More notable differences were seen for the remaining phyla.
 The Bacteroidetes were less abundant in the IR samples compared to the IS samples (Figure 4.B) while the Verrucomicrobia were more abundant in the IR samples (Figure 4.E).
 However, only the difference in Bacteroidetes was significant (p < 0.0001).